sorta/headcanon-generator/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm dev`

+Concurrently runs the above start script and a script to watch for style changes and run postcss as needed.
+This is borrowed from Wes Bos's React course.
+There may be a better way to do this, but I'm sticking with it for now, probably until I eject the app.

 ### `npm test`